jkosik/crypto-trader/README.md

 ```

 ## Caveats
-The bot is using various Kraken API endpoints, e.g. for checking available balance and for placing the order.
-These endpoints returns the same cryptocoin with slightly different code.
-For that reason we need to map them to each other manunally and `krakenAssetCode` fuction is used.
-If you need to trade with custom trading pairs and cryptocoins, you may need to extend `krakenAssetCode` function.
+The bot CLI parameters recognise human-understandable base coin code (standard code, e.g. BTC).
+Some API endpoints however expect asset code.
+We need to do this transformation.
+Asset codes can be found when checking the account balance - run the bot without `-order` and see the balance output json and find your asset code.
+Afterwards add the pair into the `krakenAssetCode` function.
 ```
 // Balance and Ticker API ndpoints expect different asset codes.
 Conversion needed. func krakenAssetCode(standardCode string) (string, error) {